 Many in the industry consider this an underhanded debt collection technique and far too aggressive, especially considering the overcrowding in prisons and the violent nature of many in prison, but it is something you need to consider if you are dealing with unpaid debts.

-How Can a Debtor End Up in Jail?
+How Can Someone End Up in Jail (Today’s Debtor’s Prison)?

 Ending up in jail because of a debt is a process that will begin with a number of warnings you are headed for trouble.
 The first will be notice a creditor is seeking a judgment against you in court.